xgr-network/XGR/docs/ui/ops/XGR-OPS-Rule-Executor-Coverage.md

   - This is expected.
 The owner always has implicit execution rights.
   - The row should be **green** with status **owner (implicit)**.

+- **Why can any address execute on this contract?**
+  - Check the executor list: if you see **Wildcard (\*)**, execution is open.
+  - The wildcard corresponds to the address `0x0000000000000000000000000000000000000000`.
+  - Remove the wildcard executor to restrict execution again.

 ---

 ## 10) Managing executors on XRC-137 (add / remove)